 - This is another item that should not be rushed.
 Selecting the right billing and EHR partner is critical to ensure you’re building your practice on the right foundation.
 In addition to billing and EHR, you’ll also need to decide on internet service provider, medical supply company, a phone system, credit card processor, IT equipment vendor, biohazard company and payroll company to name a few.
 It takes about 45 days to complete the implementation process for most billing vendors which is another reason why you shouldn’t wait until two weeks before opening to begin this process.
 We have worked with close to 100 different EHRs and billing companies over the years and have settled on a select few that we recommend depending on specialty.
 Just let us know if you’d like our list as all of our clients or potential clients receive discounts from our partners.

 - This is another item that should not be overlooked and one that should be completed simultaneously with credentialing.
 Having a brand that stands out and a website that converts traffic is critical for today’s medical practices.
 All EHR companies should have a patient portal which will need to be set up and integrated with your website.
 You’ll need business and appointment cards which need to be designed and ordered prior to opening.
 Before you can design a website or business cards, you first need a high-res logo which can be sent to your design team.
-We utilize JCImarketing.com for all of our design needs and all of our clients receive a substantial discount on their services.
-Make sure to let them know where you heard about their services.
+If you are concerned about costs for starting a new medical practice, we have covered that topic in detail here:

 We hope you find this information helpful.
 We’ve also included below a link to our practice start-up checklist which has more details about the time frame and various other items that need to be taken care of.
 Let us know if you have any questions about the start-up process, we are always happy to help.

 Receive our Free Customizable Excel Based Practice Pro Forma Template